Inside Kelly Preston and John Travolta's Intensely Romantic Love Story - E! Online

-When Kelly Preston first met John Travolta, he swept her right off her feet.
-And not only because his plane was probably parked nearby.
+When Kelly Preston first met John Travolta, he swept her right off her feet, no airplane or gravity-defying dance moves required.

-It was 1987 and the actress was waiting to do her screen test for a spy caper called The Experts, when she looked up and saw the star of Grease and Saturday Night Fever stroll into the room.
+It was 1987 and the actress was waiting to do her screen test for a spy caper called The Experts, when she looked up and saw the star of Saturday Night Fever and Grease stroll into the room.

-"Yeah, no kidding," Preston agreed with Andy Cohen as he acknowledged what that must have been like, during Preston's 2018 visit to Watch What Happens Live.
+"Yeah, no kidding," Preston said, agreeing with Andy Cohen as he acknowledged what that must have been like, during her 2018 visit to Watch What Happens Live.
 (Travolta also had his two dogs with him, which couldn't have hurt.)

-Travolta has remembered the moment he first saw Preston just as fondly, telling Us Weekly in 2018, "She came in this, this gorgeous woman.
+Travolta has remembered the moment he first saw Preston just as fondly, telling Us Weekly in 2018, "She came in, this...this gorgeous woman.
 We had an immediate chemistry."

-Not that anything happened right away, since Preston was still unhappily married at the time, and then she lived with George Clooney for awhile and got engaged to Charlie Sheen.
+Not that anything happened right away, since Preston was still married at the time—though admittedly already souring on the union.

-But, she and Travolta made The Experts, it came out in 1989, and they remained devoted to each other for the next 30 years, up until Preston's death at 57 from breast cancer on July 12.

-The family had kept Preston's cancer fight entirely private except for those in their trusted inner circle, so the news was met with shock and heartbreak far and wide.

-They were parents to daughter Ella Bleu, 20, and son Benjamin, 9, together.
-In 2009 their eldest son, Jett, died at 16, a crushing loss that they weathered together—as they did everything in life.

 "I was not that happily married, let's put it that way.
-I was really with the wrong person," Preston explained to Cohen about the situation she found herself in when she first met her future second husband.
+I was really with the wrong person," Preston explained to Cohen about her state of affairs when she first met her future second husband.

-She had been married to Kevin Gage since 1985 after they starred in the 1986 cult-classic SpaceCamp—and though she was candid about not being happy later (they divorced in 1987), she played it cool in the moment.

-"I remember she was going down the steps," Travolta recalled first seeing her, talking to Us Weekly in 2018.
+"I remember she was going down the steps," Travolta recalled first seeing her to Us Weekly.
 "And I was on top, and I said, 'May I ask you a question?' and she said, 'Yes,' and I said, 'What's it like to be married?
 Is it a good thing?'"

+Preston had been Mrs. Kevin Gage since 1985, the couple having starred together in the 1986 cult-classic SpaceCamp—and though she was candid about not being happy later, she played it cool in the moment.

-Preston apparently wasn't in the mood to spill her guts right there.
-"She said, 'I love it,'" Travolta remembered, "and I thought, ‘Wow, wouldn't it be great to be married to someone who loves being married?'"
-(Sadly, Travolta had lost his girlfriend Diana Hyland to cancer in 1977; she was 41.)
+"She said, 'I love it,'" Travolta remembered, "and I thought, 'Wow, wouldn't it be great to be married to someone who loves being married?'"
+(The actor had lost his girlfriend Diana Hyland, who he met making the 1976 TV movie The Boy in the Plastic Bubble, to cancer in 1977.)

-Meanwhile, Preston remembered herself in the moment when Travolta stopped to say hello being "like, 'Oh s--t.
+Meanwhile, when Travolta stopped to say hello to her, Preston remembered herself being "like, 'Oh s--t.
 Kill me now.'
 You know, like, 'Oh my God.'
 And that was my first meeting with him."

+After her divorce in 1987, she lived with George Clooney for awhile and was engaged to Charlie Sheen, which ended spectacularly badly.
+(The shooting was a "complete accident," Preston later explained.)

+But as fate would have it, she and Travolta reunited to make The Experts.

-A perceptive mutual friend had even told Travolta at the screen test beforehand, "'You're going to meet this girl and you're going to fall in love with her, and you're going to want to get married.'"
+He recalled how a perceptive mutual friend had told him before their 1987 screen test, "'You're going to meet this girl and you're going to fall in love with her, and you're going to want to get married.'"

-It took a few years post-divorce for Preston to realize that it was Travolta she wanted for her forever-partner, but once they committed, that was it.
+The movie came out in 1989, and once they got together they stayed that way until Preston's death at 57 from breast cancer on July 12, 2020.

+Travolta, dad to daughter Ella Bleu, 23, and son Benjamin, 12, with Preston, has started using social media more often for family updates, happy to show off Ella's New York Fashion Week debut or Ben's gymnastic feats.
+And he never misses a tribute on his late wife's birthday or Mother's Day.

-Travolta proposed in Gstaad, Switzerland, on New Year's Eve in 1990, slipping a 6-carat diamond ring on her finger.
+"We miss and love you very much," Travolta wrote in wishing her happy birthday in 2021, almost 31 years after he proposed in Gstaad, Switzerland, on New Year's Eve in 1990, slipping a 6-carat diamond ring on Preston's finger.

-Travolta is "so kind and loving and generous," Preston's mother, Linda Carlson, told People after they got engaged, sounding relieved that her daughter's topsy-turvy romances with the likes of Charlie Sheen were behind her.
+He is "so kind and loving and generous," the bride's mother, Linda Carlson, told People of her future son-in-law after her daughter got engaged, sounding relieved that Preston's topsy-turvy romances with the likes of Sheen were behind her.
 "I just thank God.
 That's what she wants and that's what she needs."

 They got married on Sept.
 5, 1991, at the Hotel de Crillon in Paris, then retied the knot two weeks later in the U.S. to make it legal.
-Preston, meanwhile, had predicted that they'd be starting a family soon.
+Preston, meanwhile, predicted that they'd be starting a family soon.

 "We plan to have some babies," she told Entertainment Tonight before the wedding.
 "We're practicing right now.
 This could be barefoot and pregnant for the next 10 years."

-Jett was born on April 13, 1992, having been conceived—according to what Travolta cheekily shared with Premiere magazine in 1996—during a night when the newlyweds were house guests of Bruce Willis and Demi Moore.
+Son Jett was born on April 13, 1992, having been conceived—according to what Travolta cheekily shared with Premiere magazine in 1996—during a night when the newlyweds were house guests of Bruce Willis and Demi Moore.

-Aside from 1989's Look Who's Talking (which he co-starred in with Willis, who was the voice of baby Mikey), which was a huge hit, and its profitable but not nearly as good 1990 sequel (and we won't speak of the one with the talking dogs in 1993), Travolta's movie star status seemed to be on the wane in the early 1990s—until Pulp Fiction rocketed him back into pop culture relevancy in 1994.
+Aside from 1989's Look Who's Talking, which was a huge hit, and its profitable but lesser 1990 sequel (and we won't speak of the one with the talking dogs in 1993), Travolta's movie star status seemed to be on the wane in the early 1990s—until Pulp Fiction rocketed him back into pop culture relevancy in 1994.

-Travolta was nominated for a Best Actor Oscar, his first nomination since 1978 for Saturday Night Fever, and he once again became a go-to leading man and action star.
+He was nominated for a Best Actor Oscar, his first nomination since 1978 for Saturday Night Fever, and the former heartthrob once again became a go-to leading man and action star.

-Preston continued to work all the time, most notably in the likes of Jerry Maguire, Addicted to Love, Jack Frost, For Love of the Game and What a Girl Wants, but she slowed down a bit to focus on family after Ella was born in 2000.
+Preston, who played Arnold Schwarzenegger's love interest in 1988's Twins, continued to work regularly, most notably in the likes of Jerry Maguire, Addicted to Love, Jack Frost, For Love of the Game and What a Girl Wants, but she slowed down a bit to focus on family after Ella was born in 2000.

 She and her husband also appeared in several more movies together.
-Battlefield Earth, Old Dogs and, most recently, the widely panned Gotti aren't going to be the John-and-Kelly moments they're remembered for, but they loved working together when they could.
+Battlefield Earth, Old Dogs (also featuring Ella) and the widely panned Gotti aren't going to be the John-and-Kelly moments they're remembered for, but they loved working together when they could.

 "Although they're completely different from us, there's a few similarities," Preston shared with E!
-News at the Gotti premiere in 2018, referring to their roles of mob boss John Gotti and his wife Victoria.
+News at the Gotti premiere in 2018, referring to their roles as mob boss John Gotti and his wife Victoria.
 "We've been together for a long time, we love each other, we adore our kids—and then you're playing characters."

-Rather, they'll be remembered for having one of Hollywood's most enduring romantic partnerships.

 "Communication is huge," Preston told Us Weekly in 2018.
 "Continue playing.
 People will let their marriage go but you have to have fun, play, have date night, you know, make it last."

-Not much had changed over the course of their marriage, then, since she told Health in 2011 that one of the secrets to their lasting relationship was, "We check in with each other: What's wanted and needed?
+Then not much had changed over the course of their marriage, since she told Health in 2011 that one of the secrets to their lasting relationship was, "We check in with each other: What's wanted and needed?
 We keep it alive and playful and fun.
 And we don't push each other's buttons."

 Asked on Watch What Happens Live what the best thing about being married to Travolta was, Preston replied, beaming as she thought about it, "There's too many best things."